Blendify/blender-manual/blender_docs/manual/composite_nodes/usage.rst

 Adding Nodes
 ============

-Nodes are added in two ways to the node editor window:

-- By clicking the *Add* menu in the node editor toolbar and picking the type of node you want, or
+Nodes are added in two ways to the node editor by using the :menuselection:`Add` menu (:kbd:`Shift-A`) and picking the desired type of node.
-- By clicking the :kbd:`Shift-A` -> *Add* and picking a node from the popup *Add* menu.

 Arranging Nodes
 ===============

 In general, try to arrange your nodes within the window such that the image flows from left to right, top to bottom.
-Move a node by clicking on a benign area and dragging it around.
-The node can be clicked almost anywhere and dragged about; connections will reshape as a bezier curve as best as possible.
+Move a node by clicking on a benign area and drag it around.
+Nodes can be clicked almost anywhere and dragged about; connections will reshape as a bezier curve as best as possible.

 Connecting nodes